jgaa/stbl/README.md

 - template: Template to use when rendering the article.
 The default is "article.html".
 - type: "info" if the article is to be held back from listings (like the About page).
 Default is blank.
 - menu: The name of the menu-item that links to the article.
 This is typically used for special pages like About or Contact etc.
+- part: Integer, starting at 1 (one), that can be used in series to sort the articles correctly when the series index-page is displayed in the browser.
+For stand-alone articles the header is ignored.

 ## Configuration